arielccjr/Journal2025/README.txt

 # **~STOP-&-CORRECT = NOT-IN:BLINK/DEAFEN/FLEE/MASK/FAST() - NOT-OUT:HIDE/MUTE/PAUSE/BLOW/SPIT(), TheLeastCommonDenominatorOf1**
 ## **~DECODE(UNKNOWN), KNOWN**
     ~NATURAL-LANGUAGE:
-        : Identify the Fallacy Type – Determine whether the error is linguistic or conceptual.
+        : Fallacy Type – Determine whether the error is linguistic or conceptual.
             : For fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
                 : Equivocation: Using a word with multiple meanings ambiguously in an argument.
                 : Amphiboly: Ambiguity arising from poor sentence structure or unclear phrasing.